(914) 315-7033

 Full Home Exclusion

 Removing the squirrels is only half the job.
 If you do not seal the house, new squirrels will find the same entry points within weeks.
-We seal every vulnerable area with professional-grade materials that squirrels cannot chew through: 16-gauge galvanized steel, heavy stainless mesh, and commercial-grade ridge vent covers.
+We seal every vulnerable area with professional-grade materials that squirrels cannot chew through.
+Every area receives a custom solution informed by a carpenter's experience.
+If needed, sections may even be rebuilt.

 For comprehensive protection, we offer a full home exclusion service that seals every potential entry point on the structure, not just the ones squirrels are currently using.